top of page

 Loan settlement is a legally recognized debt resolution process where:

-• Borrower negotiates reduced payment (typically 40-70% of outstanding balance)
+• The borrower negotiates a reduced payment (typically 40-70% of the outstanding balance).

-• Account marked as "Settled" or "Written Off - Settled" on CIBIL/credit bureaus
+• The account is marked as "Settled" or "Written Off - Settled" on CIBIL/credit bureaus.

-• Settlement deed provides legal protection from future claims
+• A settlement deed provides legal protection from future claims.

 Common Loan Settlement Scenarios in India

-2. Credit Card Settlement: Settlements ranging 50-60% of outstanding balance
+2. Credit Card Settlement: Settlements ranging from 50-60% of the outstanding balance.

-4. Multiple Loan Settlement: Consolidating 3+ debts through single negotiation
+4. Multiple Loan Settlement: Consolidating 3+ debts through a single negotiation.

 Real Settlement Example (2026)